ArgonDesign/alogic/doc/ports.md

 ### Waiting for transactions without consuming them

-The `.wait()` method can be used on `sync ready` input ports to wait for an incoming transaction.
+The `.valid` property, combined with the `wait` statement can be used on input ports to wait for an incoming transaction.
 This stalls state machines until the `valid` signal on the corresponding port becomes high.

 <a href="http://afiddle.argondesign.com/?example=ports_waiting.alogic">Fiddle with this code here.</a>